infinityworks/Guide_Rancher_Monitoring/README.md

 #### Rancher Graphite Support

 The good chaps at Rancher expose a number of key metrics through a standard graphite compatible stream.
-Disabled by default and not widely known, this feature can be enabled either through the provided `rancher-api-control` container or manually by visiting `http://<SERVER_IP>:8080/v1/settings/graphite.host` and entering the host IP where you InfluxDB runs.
+Disabled by default and not widely known, this feature can be enabled either through the provided `rancher-api-control` container or manually by visiting `http://<SERVER_IP>:8080/v1/settings/graphite.host` click edit from the top right and enter the host IP where InfluxDB has been deployed, once this is done you will need to restart the rancher server container for the changes to take effect.
 InfluxDB has a graphite connector pre-configured.
 I chose to do this rather than use graphite as eventually i'd like to store data from multiple sources in InfluxDB.
 Also, it should allow you to scale to a distrubuted cluster without much work.

 You should see something akin to the configuration below, update the `value` field to your servers address.